What is a zyBook?

 Why do you charge?

 - Or are created via crowdsourcing.
-That approach underestimates how hard and important it is to create consistent high-quality material.
+That approach underestimates how hard and important it is to create consistently high-quality material.
 Most students get lost trying to learn from material from dozens of authors.
 Imagine watching a movie whose writer/director changed every 10 minutes.
 Yikes.
 Students deserve Spielberg.

 Modern learning material should use the web’s capabilities: animations, learning questions, embedded coding windows, algorithmically-generated problems, auto-grading, configurability by instructors, activity recording, and more.
 No free platform provides all that.
 And maintaining such material is hard.
 The web is filled with outdated items like Java applets and Flash animations; without a current revenue stream, the makers can’t afford to update those items.

 Eventually, organizations that provide free products have to find *some* funding.
 Grants dry up.
 Some companies use alternatives, like ads, up-selling to students, or selling student info to others.
 These alternatives are not usually in the student’s best interests.
 And some companies just start charging students.
+We're just up front about that, charging a price as low as we can while enabling a high-quality, sustainable, scalable endeavor.